CN-M/task-taker-2.0/README.md

 3. **Setup environment variables:**

    **Server:**
-   Create a `.env` file in the root directory of the server and add the following variables:
+   Create a `.env` file in the root directory of the `server` directory and add the following variables (Make sure you fill in the missing stuff):
    ```env
    PORT="3000"
    SECRET="your-secret"